 *It is worth noting that scholarship funding is renewed on a yearly basis.
 However, your scholarship should never be reduced unless you fail to comply with team/school rules, drop out of school or quit the team.
 It can be increased if you perform well and earn more scholarship, both as an athlete and in the classroom!

 IS SCHOLARSHIP FUNDING THE SAME ACROSS ALL SPORTS AND DIVISIONS?

 Within each division, there are restrictions on how many athletic scholarships a college team may award.
 For example, all women’s soccer teams in NCAA D1 can offer a maximum of 14 full sports scholarships, while in NCAA D2, women’s soccer teams may only issue 9.9 sports scholarships.

 The Head Coach of each team will divide the number of full scholarships in whichever way he/she sees fit.
 If you are able to obtain an academic scholarship worth 50% of your total costs, then in the coach only needs to give you 0.25 or 0.50 of a full scholarship to bring you to 75% or 100% overall.
 Therefore it is important once again to remember that your hard work in the classroom will pay off just as much as your efforts on the sports field!

 The total number of sports scholarships available will alter each year depending on players joining and graduating.
 For example, a player with a 100% athletic scholarship graduates in May, so the coach then has that former player’s scholarship available to offer a new player the following August.

-Below we have detailed how much scholarship funding is available per team for male and female athletes in different sports:
+Below we have detailed how much scholarship funding is available (as a maximum) per team for male and female athletes in different sports: